Fenway17/telegram-bot-mr-q/README.md

 - Ensure to merge into current release branch after you git push into your own branch, if git conflict occurs, check what is the conflict is and resolve it.
   - If cannot resolve then contact the person whose code you got conflict with.
 - Ensure your commit messages make sense pls
+- In short, the process will be:
+-   create new branch from current branch -> code -> merge all other subsets of release-0.0.0 -> release-0.0.0 -> release-0.1.0 (next release)